A Study of the Sanskrit and Chinese Lotus Sutra

-There are problems such as the failure to achieve a unified view of the source of the Chinese Lotus Sutra.
-This solution requires a strict contrast between the philological SP manuscripts and the Chinese Lotus Sutra, but there is a SP study that meets the academic demands as a contrasting study of the Chinese Lotus Sutra.
-In this research, the basic material of SP manuscripts by linguistics content research using our original IT analysis tools was constructed, and by this and the strict contrast of the Chinese Lotus Sutra, a new perspective was clarified in the circumstances of SP compilation and the source of the Chinese Lotus Sutra.
+There are problems, such as the failure to achieve a unified view of the source of the Chinese Lotus Sutra.
+This solution requires a strict contrast between the philological SP manuscripts and the Chinese Lotus Sutra.
+However, the SP study meets the academic demands as a contrasting study of the Chinese Lotus Sutra.
+The primary material of SP manuscripts by linguistics content research using our original ICT analysis tools was constructed in this research.
+Of this and the strict contrast of the Chinese Lotus Sutra, a new perspective was clarified in the circumstances of SP compilation and the source of the Chinese Lotus Sutra.

 To solve the above, we are promoting our research as the followings: